Securing a service network using policies

 $ kubectl apply -f skupper_cluster_policy_crd.yaml customresourcedefinition.apiextensions.k8s.io/skupperclusterpolicies.skupper.io created clusterrole.rbac.authorization.k8s.io/skupper-service-controller created

-To verify that the policy system is active, use the
+To verify that a Skupper policy is active, use the

 skupper status